jhumelsine/jhumelsine.github.io/_posts/2023-09-21-strategy-design-pattern.md

 align="center" width = "70%" style="padding-right: 20px;">

 Here are the elements and their relationships:
-* _Strategy_ is an interface.
+* `Strategy` is an interface.
-* AlgorithmInterface() is a method that declares the contract that fulfills a need of the Context (AKA Client Application).
-There may be several cohesive methods in the contract, not just one as depicted here.
-“Algorithm” is the term chosen by the GoF.
+* `AlgorithmInterface()` is a method that declares the contract that fulfills a need of the `Context` (AKA Client Application).
+There may be several cohesive methods in the contract, not just one as depicted here. _Algorithm_ is the term chosen by the GoF.
 It’s not my favorite term, but it appears repeatedly in descriptions of Strategy.
-* Context is the Client Application, and I will use the term “Client Application” rather than “Context,” since I feel that it’s a more accurate term.
+* `Context` is the Client Application, and I will use the term “Client Application” rather than “Context,” since I feel that it’s a more accurate term.
 The Client Application delegates behavior responsibility to the Strategy interface via a reference to a Strategy object.
 The Client Application will maintain this reference, often as a private field attribute.
 Delegating to an interface demonstrates the first design principle: [Program to an interface rather than an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
-* ConcreteStrategyA, ConcreteStrategyB and ConcreteStrategyC are three different implementations of the Strategy implementation.
-There could be any number of concrete Strategy implementation classes.
+* `ConcreteStrategyA`, `ConcreteStrategyB` and `ConcreteStrategyC` are three different implementations of the `Strategy` interface.
+There could be any number of concrete `Strategy` implementation classes.
 The design does not dictate how many there must be.

 # The Shape of Things to Come
 Strategy is polymorphism.
 Let’s return to one of our old Object-Oriented friends that’s often used to describe polymorphism – Shape.
 Shape works perfectly well as an example for Strategy as well.
 Do a Google Image search on [object-oriented programming shape UML](https://www.google.com/search?sca_esv=567284796&sxsrf=AM9HkKnfpfcU850pj7ZY3qvSDj_LdN8gVQ:1695306945452&q=object-oriented+programming+shape+UML&tbm=isch&source=lnms&sa=X&ved=2ahUKEwiKg5PC9ruBAxV7kIkEHbaJDYUQ0pQJegQIDBAB&biw=1536&bih=747&dpr=1.25) and you’ll see examples that mirror the UML diagrams I’ve presented here.